eniac/zgrab/README.md

     	Send a CONNECT <domain> first
   -http-user-agent string
-    	Set a custom HTTP user agent (default "Mozilla/5.0 zgrab/0.x") -imap
+    	Set a custom HTTP user agent (default "Mozilla/5.0 zgrab/0.x") -ike
+    	Use the IKE scanner
+  -ike-builtin string
+    	Use a built-in IKE config, overwriting other command-line IKE options.
+  -ike-dh-group int
+    	The Diffie-Hellman group to be sent in the key exchange payload. (default 14) -ike-kex-values value
+    	A comma-separated list of hex-encoded public key exchange values for the initiator key exchange payload.
+  -ike-mode-v1 string
+    	Specify "main" or "aggressive" mode for IKEv1. (default "main") -ike-probe-file string
+    	Write the initial initiator packet to file and exit.
+(This is useful for creating zmap probes.)
+  -ike-proposals value
+    	A json-encoded list of proposals for the initiator security association payload.
+See the build-proposal.py tool.
+  -ike-verbose
+    	Output additional information about the IKE exchange.
+  -ike-version int
+    	The IKE version to use. (default 1)
+  -imap
     	Conform to IMAP rules when sending STARTTLS -input-file string